javintx/the-crm-service/README.md

 ## Assumptions

 - The persistence was implemented with in-memory datastore.
+  - The first admin user is in the datastore by default with `admin` id.
 - The authentication was implemented with an always-authenticated adapter.
 - For a customer:
   - The identifier (field id) of a customer is provided in the create customer request.